corestario/HERB/README.md

 ### What is it

-This repo contains cosmos-application which allows securely generating random numbers.
-It's based on the HERB-protocol.
+Publicly Verifiable Random Beacon protocol allows securely generating random numbers and any third party can validate results.
+HERB implementation is a blockchain application and HERB participants are users of this blockchain (not full nodes).

-Simplified protocol description:
+Simplified implementation description:

 1. New round *i* is starting.
-2. Each participant sends *ciphertext part* (protocol message type) to the blockchain (as transaction).
+2. Each participant sends *the ciphertext part* (encrypted random number) to the blockchain (as a transaction).
-3. After receiving *t1* ciphertext parts, the common ciphertext is being aggregated.
+3. After receiving *t1* ciphertext parts, the common ciphertext (encrypted sum of all sent random numbers) is being aggregated.
-4. Each participant sends *decryption share* (again, message type) to the blockchain (as transaction).
+4. Each participant sends *decryption share* to the blockchain (as a transaction).
-5. After receiving *t2* decryption shares, round is completed.
-New round is *i+1*, go to step 1.
+5. After receiving *t2* decryption shares, the round is completed (aggregated ciphertext can be decrypted to the random number).
+A new round is *i + 1*.
+6. Go to step 1.

 ###  Table of Contents